LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-doc-standards.md

-LumoSQL documentation will be written in [Github-flavoured Markdown](https://github.github.com/gfm/) as supported by many tools including the well-known [Pandoc](https://pandoc.org).
-LumoSQL documentation will not be specific to any system, certainly not Github.
-The main extension Github-flavoured Markdown (GFM) adds is tables and code blocks.
+LumoSQL documentation will be written in [Github-flavoured Markdown](https://github.github.com/gfm/) as supported by many tools including the well-known [Pandoc](https://pandoc.org), version 2.0 or higher.
+LumoSQL documentation will not be highly specific to any system.
+The main extension Github-flavoured Markdown (GFM) adds is tables and code blocks, and a single switch in Pandoc can change that dependency.

 Text encoding will be [UTF-8](https://en.wikipedia.org/wiki/UTF-8) .
 Here is one [expert anecdote about why UTF-8 matters](https://yihui.org/en/2018/11/biggest-regret-knitr/).

-While Pandoc is generally excellent at handling Markdown input and allows LumoSQL documentation to be presented in many other formats such as PDF, Pandoc cannot be a default documentation tool for LumoSQL because (strangely) Markdown itself is not well-supported by Pandoc as an output format as of February 2020.
+Versions of Pandoc earlier than 2.0 did not support Markdown well as an output format, and the Lua extension system was insufficient for LumoSQL's HTML generation needs.

 One difference between Pandoc Markdown and GFM is the number of spaces for nested lists.
 Two spaces are sufficient for GFM, but Pandoc requires four spaces.